• Skip to primary navigation

 Notes

-1. Measuring Flour: For accurate results, don’t scoop the flour with a measuring cup directly from the container.
+1. Measuring: A kitchen scale is best for accurate results.
+If you don't have one, try to be precise using measuring cups/spoons.
+To measure flour, don't scoop it directly from the container with a measuring cup.
 Aerate the flour first, then scoop it out of your container with a spoon and into a measuring cup.
-Don’t pack the cup.
+Don't pack the cup.
 After filling, lightly sweep a butter knife across the top to remove excess flour.

 2. Flaxseed: If you only have whole flaxseed, you can grind the seeds in a coffee grinder.

-5. Baking Time: Start checking your loaf around the 45-minute mark.
-You don't want to overbake or it will get dry.
+6. Baking Time: Start checking your loaf around the 50-minute mark.
+You don't want to overbake, or it will get dry.
 The loaf will also continue to cook when it comes out of the oven.

 Nutrition